ERG Impact Awards

 ERG Collaboration

 Groups nominated in this category have made a significant collaborative effort to contribute to their organization’s diversity, equity, and inclusion goals in relation to business, community, workforce, and/or workplace culture impact.
-To be considered for this award, at least two or more ERGs must have collaborated together on an initiative within one of the areas of impact above.
+To be considered for this award, at least two or more ERGs must have collaborated on an initiative within one of the areas of impact above.

 Trailblazer

-To be considered for this award, groups MUST come from a small organization with less than or equal to 2,500 total (global, if applicable) permanent employees AND/OR have two or less years of ERG maturity at an enterprise level.
+To be considered for this award, groups MUST come from a small organization with less than or equal to 2,500 total (global, if applicable) permanent employees AND/OR have two or fewer years of ERG maturity at an enterprise level.
 Groups nominated in this category have made a significant trailblazing effort to contribute to their organization’s diversity, equity, and inclusion goals in relation to business, community, workforce, and/or workplace culture impact despite their size, limited resources, and age since initial ERG charter.

 Individual Categories